Honda restates earnings after booking expanded airbag recall costs

-TOKYO Honda Motor Co (7267.T) on Friday restated its financial results for the business year ended March, to account for additional costs to cover an expanded recall of cars equipped with Takata Corp (7312.T) air bag parts.
+TOKYO, June 26 Honda Motor Co on Friday restated its financial results for the business year ended March, to account for additional costs to cover an expanded recall of cars equipped with Takata Corp air bag parts.

 Japan's third-largest automaker revised its operating profit to 606.88 billion yen ($4.92 billion) under U.S. accounting standards, from 651.68 billion yen stated in April.
 The new figure represents a 19 percent decline from the previous year.